GoogleCloudPlatform/solutions-floating-ip-patterns-terraform/6-routes-keepalived/README.md

 * Two Compute Engine instances running nginx
 * A Compute Engine instance used as an internal client
 * A set of firewall rules to allow the client VM to reach the nginx instances using HTTP, to allow VRRP for keepalived between the nginx instances and to allow connecting by using [SSH through IAP](https://cloud.google.com/iap/docs/using-tcp-forwarding#tunneling_ssh_connections)
 * A routes using the floating IP address as destination and the primary nginx instance as next hop.
-This route is dynamically updated when `keepalived` notices a state change.
+This route is dynamically updated when `keepalived` notices a state change

 ## Costs
 This tutorial uses billable components of Google Cloud: